Virginia Certified Title Settlement Agent

 ABOUT CERTIFICATION CONTINUING EDUCATION (CCE)The purpose of Certification Continuing Education (CCE) is to ensure that certification holders represent the most up-to-date experts in their chosen professional field.
 VLTA will continue to offer current and relevant education to assist certification holders in meeting this requirement.
 All CCE courses are vetted by VLTA’s education committee for their relevance, quality, and rigor.

-Continuing Education RequirementsIf you hold both VCTE and VCTSA certifications or a VCTSA certification and a license, you will still need eight (8) hours of VCTSA continuing education.
-If you hold the VCTE certification, you will need 8 hours of VCTE CCE and if you hold a VCTSA certification you will need 8 hours of VCTSA CCE.
-If you hold both the VCTE and VCTSA certifications, a class that offers both VCTE and VCTSA CCE will count for both certifications.
+Continuing Education RequirementsIf you hold both VCTE and VCTSA certifications or a VCTSA certification and a license, you will still need eight (8) hours of industry related certification continuing education.
+If you hold both the VCTE and VCTSA certifications, a class that offers industry related certification continuing education will count for both certifications.

 VLTA encourages all VCTSA holders to complete at least two of their credit hours in a course categorized as "Best Practices".

 |January 2022 begins a new biennium compliance period ending on December 31, 2023.

 All candidates who receive their VCTSA certification prior to January 2023 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2023.